-Recommendation and key items of note intelligently conveyed ambulances away from Emergency Departments with prolonged Ambulance Handover times.
+NHS Trust Recommendation and key items of note intelligently conveyed ambulances away from Emergency Departments with prolonged Ambulance Handover times.
 The report also notes that the Trust is receiving mutual aid from The Royal Wolverhampton NHS Trust for 2 week wait breast symptomatic pathways.
-Members of the Trust Board are asked to note the contents of this report, key messages, and the next steps: • Trust has attained a small surplus of £0.3m to 31st December 2021, the STP also delivering a small surplus and forecasting attainment of financial plans for 2021/22 (to 31st March 2022) • 2022/23 Plan submission has been deferred from February 2022 to April 2022, further guidance awaited.
-Plans will be presented to members for endorsement at the next meeting of the Board • STP 2022/23 income allocations are known (to include a 1.1% efficiency and 57% reduction in Covid-19 funding) with provider income allocations yet to be confirmed • The review of Covid-19 measures, cessation of agency and delivering the efficiency programme remains key for 2022/23 sustainability • STP capital has been agreed, the capital programme now including the ward infrastructure works for 2021/22, plans for 2022/23 exceeding current funding streams Mitigate risk included in the BAF or Trust Risk Registers?
+Members of the Trust Board are asked to note the contents of this report, key messages, and the next steps: Trust has attained a small surplus of £0.3m to 31st December 2021, the STP also delivering a small surplus and forecasting attainment of financial plans for 2021/22 (to 31st March 2022) 2022/23 Plan submission has been deferred from February 2022 to April 2022, further guidance awaited.
+Plans will be presented to members for endorsement at the next meeting of the Board STP 2022/23 income allocations are known (to include a 1.1% efficiency and 57% reduction in Covid-19 funding) with provider income allocations yet to be confirmed The review of Covid-19 measures, cessation of agency and delivering the efficiency programme remains key for 2022/23 sustainability STP capital has been agreed, the capital programme now including the ward infrastructure works for 2021/22, plans for 2022/23 exceeding current funding streams Mitigate risk included in the BAF or Trust Risk Registers?
 This report addresses BAF Risk S05 - Use Resources Well to provide positive assurance that there are mitigations in place to manage this risk and the related corporate risks.
 Resource implications This strategic objective is: We will deliver optimum value by using our resources efficiently and responsibly - Financial impacts are as described within the recommendations section.
 Legal and Equality and Diversity implications There is clear evidence that greater deprivation is associated with a higher likelihood of utilising Emergency Department services, meaning longer Emergency Access Standard waiting times will disproportionately affect the more deprived parts of the community we serve.
 Whilst not as strongly correlated as emergency care, there is also evidence that socioeconomic factors impact the likelihood of requiring secondary care elective services and the stage of disease presentation at the point of referral.
-Consequently, the Restoration and Recovery of elective services, and the reduction of waiting ust be seen through the lens of of existing health inequalities too. secondary care services by procommunity is less well developed that young children and older at there is some evidence that participate proxy for nationality and therefore higher users of healthcare servithere is evidence of inequality nce base for differential access to otected characteristic groups of the ed.
-However, there is clear evidence adults are higher users of services, atients who need interpreters (as a pre a likely correlation with race) are rices.
-And in defined patient cohorts in use of healthcare services; for ients were more likely to attend ED younger, Asian or Black. statements, but there is pu consumption of secondary ca ch is needed to make stronger ublished evidence of inequity in the services against the protected characteristics of age, gender and race.
-Strategic Objectives Safe, high quality care \square Care at home \square Partners □ Value colleagues □ Resources ⊠
+Consequently, the Restoration and Recovery of elective services, and the reduction of waiting

+Wals all Healthcare NHS Trust ust be seen through the lens of of existing health inequalities too. secondary care services by pro- community is less well developed that young children and older a there is some evidence that pa proxy for nationality and therefor higher users of healthcare services there is evidence of inequality nce base for differential access to otected characteristic groups of the ed.
+However, there is clear evidence adults are higher users of services, atients who need interpreters (as a ore a likely correlation with race) are rices.
+And in defined patient cohorts in use of healthcare services; for ients were more likely to attend ED younger, Asian or Black.
+In summary, further research is needed to make stronge statements, but there is published evidence of inequity consumption of secondary care services against the protecte characteristics of age, gender and race.
+Strategic Objectives Safe, high quality care 🗆 Care at home Partners Value colleagues 🗆 Resources

-WALSALL HEALTHCARE NHS TRUST - TRUST BOARD USE RESOURCES WELL
+WALSALL HEALTHCARE NHS TRUST - TRUST BOARD

+USE RESOURCES WELL